-Does a photo of stacks of banknotes sitting in some room or basement show USAID money found in the house of Ukrainian President Volodymyr Zelenskyy?
+Does a photo of stacks of banknotes sitting in a room or basement show USAID money found in the house of Ukrainian President Volodymyr Zelenskyy?
 No, that's not true: The photo has been online since 2007 and shows money discovered in a drug bust in Mexico.
-The picture has been used in jokes and memes for many years.
+The picture has been used in jokes and memes for years.

 The joke appeared (among other places) in a post on X (archived here) published on February 7, 2025, with a caption that read: